 ENS 401.
-Environmental Justice: Science, Policy, and Activism.
+ECCE: Environmental Justice: Science, Policy, and Activism.
 3,4 Hours.

 This course investigates connections between environmental quality and social justice in U.S. and international contexts.
 Does pollution pose unfair risks to some groups more than others?
 Do humans have moral obligations toward animals or ecosystems?
 Do global climate policies help or hurt locals?
 Students will explore such questions and ways people work to solve them.
+Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 ENS 403.
 Transportation: Problems and Planning Procedures.
-3,4 Hours.
+3,4 Hours